-- · Saint Martin's redesigned drama curriculum for KS3 takes our students from the origins of theatre in ancient Greece and Rome to the morality plays of the Middle Ages, the Renaissance, and the golden age of Elizabethan theatre.
-Our new chronological approach from Year 7 ensures that students have a thorough grounding in drama before their GCSE study begins in Year 9.
+Saint Martin's redesigned drama curriculum for KS3 takes our students from the origins of theatre in ancient Greece and Rome to the morality plays of the Middle Ages, the Renaissance, and the golden age of Elizabethan theatre.
+Our new chronological approach from year 7 ensures that students have a thorough grounding in Drama: its history and the exploratory strategies associated with different movements.
+This is explored in greater depth in the year 9 option.
+At each stage, techniques, terminology, theory, and practical experience are taught to ensure students have the necessary skills and knowledge to embark upon the GCSE course.
 From the first lesson of the GCSE course, students will learn about the development of theatre over time, its rich history, and the influence of the practitioners of the past on modern theatre and practice.
-They will learn about Shakespeare's world and experiment with dramatic conventions of the Jacobean period before moving on to study, and explore through practical approaches, the theatre of the 19th century, the Theatre of Ideas, and the advent of modern theatre that often railed against both the conventions of the past and the political and social oppression at the time of writing. - Drama is all too often side-lined, pigeonholed as a purely practical subject that lacks academic rigour, yet alongside the many opportunities for creativity and experimentation with theatrical styles, forms and techniques through the ages, detailed robust sits and exploration performance texts (such as The Lord of the Flies and An Inspector Calls) that perfectly complement the study of English and English Literature GCSE's.
+They will learn about Shakespeare's world and experiment with dramatic conventions of the Jacobean period before moving on to study, and explore through practical approaches, the theatre of the 19th century, the Theatre of Ideas, and the advent of modern theatre that often railed against both the conventions of the past and the political and social oppression at the time of writing.

+Drama is all too often side-lined, pigeonholed as a purely practical subject that lacks academic rigour, yet alongside the many opportunities for creativity and experimentation with theatrical styles, forms and techniques through the ages, sits detailed and robust exploration of performance texts (such as The Lord of the Flies and An Inspector Calls) that perfectly complement the study of English and English Literature GCSE's.
 With over 70% of drama GCSE marks awarded to written work, it is an excellent choice to accompany English as it not only aids students' understanding of texts but develops and hones their written and vocal expression.

-Head of DepartmentMrs E Smart
+Head of Department Mrs E Smart